 Keeping your baby happy and entertained is an often overlooked and important aspect of parenthood.

 Of course, babies can be entertained by library books and pots and pans, so consider less expensive, simple options.
-Small, inexpensive toys can also be a great baby shower gift, so friends and family might help you out there.
-Or you could borrow toys from another parent or family member.
+Small, inexpensive toys can also be a great baby shower gift.
+You could also borrow toys from another parent or family member or visit consignment stores for clean, high-quality toys.

 Baby Food and Nursing Accessories

-Once your baby has moved onto solid foods, according to the USDA, the cost to feed a one-year-old child (PDF) is $155 to $213 per month, as of February 2023.
-Estimate a little less for a child under age 1.
+Once your baby has moved onto solid foods, the cost to feed a one-year-old child (PDF) is $157 to $214 per month as of July 2024, the USDA estimates.
+Estimate a little less for a child under age one.

-You're also likely to go through a period of trial and error, when you're figuring out what works best for you and your baby, so you might end up buying some “one-time” items a few times.
+You're also likely to go through trial and error when determining what works best for you and your baby.
+You might end up buying some "one-time" items a few times.

 Feeding Equipment — One-Time Cost: